rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 not currently known technique.
 I'd also make a similar claim about AIs trained to imitate another consequentialist AI.
 Note that constructing plans also falls into the category of outcome based training (assuming you care about whether or not those plans work!).
-Also be careful not to over generalize my
+Also be careful not to over-generalize my
 statement: I'm just saying that you wouldn't get _purely_ deontological agents, not that you couldn't get _partially_ deontological agents which we will discuss later.
 So, this leaves the tasks which are classically associated with